Table of Contents

 FINA executive director Cornel Marculescu wrote Velasco.

-Underscored in the correspondence was the SEA Games swim fest scheduled Dec.
+Underscored in the correspondence was the SEA Games swim fest scheduled for Dec.
 2 to 6 at the New Clark City Swimming Stadium in Capas, Tarlac.

 Above all making the PH Games an Olympic qualifier virtually guarantees all of the region’s swimming elite.
 Among them, Singaporean Olympic sensation Joseph Schooling and Vietnamese phenom Nguyen Thi Anh Vien will see action.